a-mourad/postgres-backup/README.md

 Environment Configuration
 -------------------------
+The script can work only with local storage driver if .env file is not present (  --host localhost --port 5432 --user db_user --password secret ) are mandatory in this case

-The script relies on a `.env` file to configure the database connection, backup settings, and storage providers.
+Otherwise a `.env` file to configure the database connection, backup settings, and storage providers.
 This file must be located in the same directory as the script.

 Here is a sample `.env` file: